Pastoral Care

 Health & Wellbeing Lessons

-Pupils receive education in an age-appropriate manner, underpinned by the School's ethos and values.
-Lessons follow Government policy guidance and are monitored and reviewed regularly by staff and the Council of Governors.
-Feedback from parents is also vital in shaping our Health and Wellbeing curriculum to prepare pupils for life beyond School, socially, emotionally and academically.
+Pupils receive Health and Wellbeing education in an age-appropriate manner, underpinned by the School's ethos and values of Curiosity, Empathy, Love and Direction.
+Lessons adhere to Government policy guidance and are monitored and reviewed regularly by our wellbeing staff members, Counsellor and the Council of Governors.

 To view a sample Health & Wellbeing timetable, click the link below: